 12 Gauge is one of the UFC's rising mixed martial artist stars and has steadily built a reputation as a successful fighter and social media influencer in the United States.
 She also has one of the best nicknames in the sport.

-VanZant’s net worth is estimated at $3.5 million, according to TSMSportz.com.
+Estimates for Paige VanZant's net worth vary greatly, ranging from $600,000 to as much as $3.5 million, according to TSMSportz.com.
 As she gains a larger following the more she fights and posts on Instagram, that number only figures to shoot up.